19pawel970415/Coinpanion/README.md

-### A project of Coinpanion, an app for personal budgeting being a part of the University of Lodz Software Engineering course
+### A project of Coinpanion, an app for personal budgeting being a part of the University of Lodz Software Engineering course.

 # Coinpanion - personal budgeting system